Artem Levin

 Artem Valeryevich Levin (Артё́м Вале́рьевич Ле́вин; born December 8, 1986), also known as Artem "The Lion" Levin, is a Russian middleweight Muay Thai kickboxer fighting out of Prokopyevsk.

 He is the former Glory Middleweight Champion, as well as the former It's Showtime 77 MAX champion.

-He was ranked as a top ten middleweight by Combat Press between September 2014 and March 2022, peaking at #3.
+He was ranked as a top ten middleweight by Combat Press between September 2014 and March 2022, peaking at #1.

 Career

 Early years

 He is the captain of Russian National Muaythai Team.
 He's become Chairman of the Athletes Commission at IFMA since 2012.

-Artem moved up to light heavyweight after the SportAccord Combat Games in 2010.
+Levin moved up to light heavyweight after the SportAccord Combat Games in 2010.

-The much-anticipated fight between Artem Levin and Simon Marcus was scheduled for the third time and set for December 21, 2012, in Ekaterinburg, Russia and then February 23, 2013, before eventually settling on March 15, 2013, at Lion Fight 9 in Las Vegas with the inaugural Lion Fight Light Heavyweight Championship will be on the line.
+The much-anticipated fight between Levin and Simon Marcus was scheduled for the third time and set for December 21, 2012, in Ekaterinburg, Russia and then February 23, 2013, before eventually settling on March 15, 2013, at Lion Fight 9 in Las Vegas with the inaugural Lion Fight Light Heavyweight Championship will be on the line.
 Although a closely contested bout, it was Marcus' clinching skills that made the difference as he took the unanimous decision win.

 Glory

 Moving up to 85 kg/187 lb, Levin defeated Sahak Parparyan via an extension round decision at Glory 7: Milan in Milan, Italy on April 20, 2013.

 He competed in the four man 85 kg/187 lb tournament at Glory 10: Los Angeles - Middleweight World Championship Tournament in Ontario, California, United States on September 28, 2013.
 After cruising to a unanimous decision over Jason Wilnis in the semi-finals, he lost out to Joe Schilling in the final.
 He took round one but was knocked down in two when Schilling connected with a right overhand followed by a knee.
 The bout was ruled a draw after three rounds and went to an extension round in which Schilling scored a controversial knockdown and took the unanimous decision and the belt.

 He was scheduled to fight Hicham El Gaoui for the WKN light heavyweight title at Diamond Fight: Friendship in Chelyabinsk, Russia on December 13, 2013 but the match fell through.

 Levin defeated Robert Thomas via UD at Glory 16: Denver in Broomfield, Colorado, US on April 3, 2014.

-Artem Levin was expected to rematch Simon Marcus in a fight for the WMC World Light Heavyweight (175 lbs/79.379 kg) Championship at Monte Carlo Fighting Masters 2014 in Monte Carlo, Monaco on June 14, 2014.
+Levin was expected to rematch Simon Marcus in a fight for the WMC World Light Heavyweight (175 lbs/79.379 kg) Championship at Monte Carlo Fighting Masters 2014 in Monte Carlo, Monaco on June 14, 2014.
 The bout was cancelled, however, in order for fighters to compete at Glory 17: Los Angeles which was held a week later.